manoharahk/TizenRT/os/drivers/syslog/README.txt

 This README file discusses the SYLOG drivers that can be found in the drivers/syslog directory.
 The syslogging interfaces are defined in the header file include/syslog.h.
-In TinyAra, "syslog output" is really synonymous to "debug output" and, therefore, the debugging interfaces defined in the header file include/debug.h are also sysloggin interfaces.
+In TizenRT, "syslog output" is really synonymous to "debug output" and, therefore, the debugging interfaces defined in the header file include/debug.h are also sysloggin interfaces.

 By default, all system log output goes to console (/dev/console).
-But that behavior can be changed by the defining CONFIG_SYSLOG in the TinyAra configuration.
+But that behavior can be changed by the defining CONFIG_SYSLOG in the TizenRT configuration.
 In that, case all low-level debug output will go through syslog_putc().